Language Arithmetics: Towards Systematic Language Neuron Identification and Manipulation: Introduction

 \section{Introduction}

 The emergence of large language models (LLMs) with impressive multilingual capabilities has raised fundamental questions about how these systems internally represent and process different languages \cite{wendler2024llamas, zhao2024largelanguagemodelshandle}.
-While models like Llama-3 \cite{grattafiori2024llama} and Gemma-3 \cite{team2024gemma} perform well across dozens of languages despite limited multilingual training data, the neural mechanisms underlying this competence, such as the emergence of language-specific spaces, cross-lingual feature sharing, and internal language routing, are not fully understood.
+While models like Llama-3 \cite{grattafiori2024llama} and Gemma-3 \cite{team2024gemma} perform well across dozens of languages despite limited multilingual training data, the neural mechanisms underlying this competence are not fully understood.
 Understanding these mechanisms is crucial not only for advancing theoretical insights into multilingual representation learning, but also for building more controllable and interpretable language technologies \cite{amodei2016concreteproblemsaisafety, Gabriel_2020, singh2024rethinkinginterpretabilityeralarge}.

 Recent studies have begun to explore how multilingual LLMs process language internally, showing that specific neurons may specialize in particular languages \citep{tang2024language, kojima2024multilingual, zhao2024largelanguagemodelshandle, mondal-etal-2025-language}.
 However, these works often focus on narrow language sets or specific architectures, leaving open questions about how language-specific processing scales across typologically diverse languages and how these insights can support model control and enhancement.